-In this post, we want to offer you some inspiration for future Fall vacations.
+In this post, we want to offer you some inspiration for your fall vacations!

-We want to recommend the places that are particularly beautiful later in the year, so we have compiled a list of top places to visit in France during the fall, organized according to activity or preference
+Next, we'll recommend the places that are particularly beautiful later in the year.
+See below for a list of top places to visit in France during the fall, organized according to activity or preference.

 Fall colors in the French vineyards (Photo: pxfuel CC0)